William Wei Lim Chin

 A CONVERSATION WITH WILLIAM WEI LIM CHIN

 I started my career in cancer research in Singapore where I was exposed to basic science discoveries and translational research from the laboratory to the clinic.
-This included the completion of preclinical studies and development of human clinical trial protocols, working in close collaboration with patients and clinicians, which eventually inspired me to pursue a PhD in pharmaceutical research at the National University of Singapore.
+This included the conduct of preclinical studies and development of human clinical trial protocols, working in close collaboration with patients and clinicians, all of which eventually inspired me to pursue a PhD in pharmaceutical research at the National University of Singapore.

-My interactions with my former supervisors shaped so much of my career and I have continued to hone my skills and passion for research, especially in drug development.
-After my PhD graduation, I undertook the opportunity to be trained in formulation science with Abbott Laboratories (which later spun off its branded pharmaceutical business as AbbVie) in Germany.
+My interactions with my former supervisors have shaped so much of my career and I have continued to hone my skills and passion for research, especially in drug development.
+After I received my Ph.D., I undertook the opportunity to be trained in formulation science with Abbott Laboratories in Germany.

 ACCESS WILLIAM WEI LIM CHIN’S WORKS

 - Savla R, Hartwig O, Chin WW, Loret B, Lehr CM, Oral Delivery of Macromolecule Drugs for Localized Treatments of Gut Diseases, Pharm.
 Tech.
-Webinar: https://solutions.catalent.com/download_center?ContentID=1257
+Webinar

 - Integrated PK Modelling and in vivo Studies for Improved Formulation and Dosage Form Development